CNwangjiawei/learngit/readme.txt

-my chinese name is wangjiawei, my english name is tuo bi ang.
+my chinese name is  h a x z  , my english name is tuo bi ang.